adopt shelter animals—Alana Stevenson, animal behaviorist with Miniature Pinscher rescue

 Adopt, Don’t Shop

-Buying from a pet shop or online breeder often supports inhumane commercial breeding operations (puppy and kitten mills).
+Buying from a pet shop or online breeder often supports inhumane commercial breeding operations (puppy mills and catteries).
 Purebred animals are bred primarily for appearance, not behavior or health.
-Chihuahuas, Pit Bulls, German Shepherds, yellow and black Labradors, and cat breeds like Siamese, Persians, and Bengals frequently fill up shelter cages and kennels because of their popularity.
+Chihuahuas, Pit Bulls, German Shepherds, yellow and black Labradors, and cat breeds such as Siamese, Persians, and Bengals frequently fill up shelter cages and kennels due to their popularity.